 And so, that is all I need say about diabetes for the moment.
 The data may not be as extensive as how a doctor would have discussed it, but it pretty much covers the basics relevant to our question.
 Now, let’s take a closer look at kefir.

-Kefir is milk that has been fermented by a bacteria culture that is present in kefir grains.
+Kefir is a milk that has been fermented by a bacteria culture that is present in kefir grains.
 Kefir grains are made up of yeasts and bacteria that exist symbiotically in a community of proteins and sugars.
 Simply put, kefir is fermented milk with a host of probiotics (friendly, beneficial bacteria).
 It is also packed with enzymes, folic acid, vitamins (B and K) and minerals such as calcium, magnesium and phosphorous.

 Another important content is digestible protein.
 The types of protein found in kefir are not meat-based and so they will neither damage the heart nor raise cholesterol levels.
 Instead, they will help in rebuilding cells, organs and systems.